solid-contrib/information/solid-dictionary.md

 Defines the properties associated with the level of access of a user.
 Comprised of classes (e.g., “Agent” this allows anyone and anything to access”)

 ### File(s)
-A piece of data (of some type), that is stored on a pod server.
+A piece of data (of some type), that is stored on a Pod server.
 This file has a url endpoint.

 ### Graph Database
 The data storage model used by the semantic web.
 An RDF graph can be visualized as a node and directed-arc diagram, in which each triple is represented as a node-arc-node link.
 RDF graphs are set(s) of “subject - predicate - object” triples that are used to express descriptions of resources.
 The Turtle language is used to express these triples.